martin-wanerskar/martin-wanerskar/README.md

-### Hi there 👋
+### 👋 Hi, I'm @martin-wanerskar

 <!--
 **martin-wanerskar/martin-wanerskar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 -->

+- 🔭 I’m currently working on making life frictionless for developers at Volvo Cars
+- 🌱 I’m currently learning more about GitHub Discussion, Docs as Code and Open Source
+- 👀 I’m interested in fascinating things that includes horror of some sort.
+Like WW2, code production, golf and black metal
+- 🎸Jimmi Page, Randy Rhoads, Brent Hinds.
+So similar, so different - equally brilliant
+- 📫 Get in touch